epigen/mr.pareto/README.md

     - following the [above](#results) described structure to enhance reproducibility (via export of used software and configuration) and ensure module compatibility
 - Software Management with [conda](https://docs.conda.io/en/latest/) for reproducibilty
 - (COMING SOON) Containerization with Docker/Singularity for OS-level virtualization
-    - final frontier to be explored and implemented across MR. PARETO modules.
+    - final frontier to be explored and implemented across MR. PARETO modules
+    - automated since Snakemake 6.0.0 (released in 2021-02-26)

 <a name="projects"/>